Friday, September 25, 2015

 Sac Bajo looking south

-With snorkels in hand the family ventured into the wilds of Sac Bajo, snorkelling past Su Casa, the eight rental casitas built in the mid-1970’s by Joseph and Miriam Greenstein of Woodstock New York.
-Swimming north of Su Casa they spotted another sign: Lotes en Venta, lots for sale.
-They exited near Steve and Lindell Lehrer’s newly built home, and headed back into Centro.
-At the hotel they called the number listed on the sign, but the number was not in service.
-For three or four days Neil and Abby asked islanders if they knew how to get in touch with the vendor of the lots on Sac Bajo.
-Eventually they were pointed in the right direction.
+With snorkels in hand, the family ventured into the ocean at Sac Bajo, snorkelling past Su Casa, the eight rental casitas built in the mid-1970s by Joseph and Miriam Greenstein of Woodstock, New York.
+Swimming north of Su Casa, they spotted another sign: Lotes en Venta, lots for sale.
+They exited near Steve and Lindell Lehrer’s newly built home and headed back into Centro.
+At the hotel, they called the number listed on the sign, but the number was not in service.
+For three or four days, Neil and Abby asked islanders if they knew how to get in touch with the vendor of the lots on Sac Bajo.
+Eventually, they were pointed in the right direction.
 The salesman, who was authorized to sell the lots for the owner, had a store on Rueda Medina where the current Señor Frogs store is located.
 The sign outside helpfully stated: Broken English Spoken Here

 1980 - finally windows and doors!